hesa/opensource-compliance/pages/glossary.md

 * Open Source Software Data Analytics Lab@PKU-SEI's [license matrix](https://github.com/osslab-pku/RecLicense/blob/master/knowledge_base/files%20for%20program%20input/compatibility_63.csv), part of [RecLicense](https://github.com/osslab-pku/RecLicense).
 The matrix contains data with compatibility status between two licenses.

+More resources can be found here: <a href="/tooling-resources/">Tooling and resources</a>

 <a id='osc-t'></a>
 ## T